sana33/SDCOR/Readme.md

     * **Manual** Set the DBSCAN parameters manually to operate on the sampled data.

-	  _**Note:**_ Please beware that if the structural characteristics of the input data is available, then it would be possible to acquire the optimal parameters of DBSCAN manually.
+	  _**Note:**_ Please note that if the structural characteristics of the input data is available, then it would be possible to acquire the optimal parameters of DBSCAN manually.
 However, such a state is out of our concern here.

   * #### "Initial Params" sub-panel